 - Food allergies or sensitivities (e.g. chocolate, sugar, orange juice, coffee, smoking, milk, wheat, gluten, alcohol)

 - Stress related to work or home

-To understand how pain medication may actually increase head pain click here.
-It is now known that medication over-usage headache (MOH) is a significant cause of frequent headaches.
+It is now also known that medication over-usage headache (MOH) may be a significant cause of frequent headaches.
 This article also describes a pattern of headache where the sufferer has frequent tension-type headaches with occasional migraine headaches.
 It describes the two types of headache as fitting on the one spectrum.